My Personal Review of the Dremel, the Evolution Rage Circular Saw, and the Sonicrafter

 The Small Electric Tool with Hundreds of Uses

 The Dremel is an invaluable specialised tool which although not for everyday DIY I often find indispensable for lots of little jobs in the home and workshop that other power tools can't do.

 With a wide range of accessories, this handy little tool is great for getting into those awkward spaces and saves me hours of hard work.
 If you're into crafting, then the Dremel also has an excellent range of attachments for engraving glass, metal, ceramic and wood.

 Demo to Remodel Shelves with These Handy DIY Power Tools

-This full length demonstration on remodelling old shelves and a built-in cupboard, and make new shelves to match demonstrates the use of several power tools featured in this article.
+This full-length demonstration on remodelling old shelves and a built-in cupboard, and making new shelves to match demonstrates the use of several power tools featured in this article.

 A Trio of Great Tools

 Which of these tools do you, or would you, find most useful?

 A woodworking project of mine where I made bookcase shelf units from pine floorboards for storing DVDs made using the Evolution Rage Circular Saw and Sonicrafter along with other power tools featured in this review article; showcasing what can be achieved with the right tools.